NotJustin/SkillAutoBalance/README.md

 ### Changelog
 <details>
  <summary>Expand for changelog</summary>
+3.2.5 - <br>
+Added afk_manager4 support.
+The purpose of this is to fix a bug when using sab_forcejointeam "2" where clients would be moved to spectator by afk-manager4 and then be unable to rejoin a team.<br>
 3.2.4 - <br>
 Properly check if a server has SourceTV before doing balance.
 Fixes bug where balance never occurs.<br>
 Do not move players to spectate if forcejointeam is disabled.
 Fixes bug where teammenu disappears after a few seconds and players must wait.<br>